Welcome to Year 3

 RE: We are looking at what it is like to be a Christian in modern Britain.

 The children in Year Three will do PE on Monday and Tuesday.
 One session will be indoors and one session will be outside.

 It is essential that your child has a sensible, clean P.E kit to wear including trainers for outdoor games.
 As we are now approaching the colder Winter season please could you ensure that your child has leggings or tracksuit bottoms and a sweatshirt for outdoor PE.

 Please clearly label all items with your child's name.

-Your child will be tested weekly on their spellings and times tables.
+Your child will be tested weekly on their spellings.